particle-iot/docs/src/content/device-restore.md

 ---
 title: Device Restore
-layout: device-restore.hbs
+layout: no-nav.hbs
-description: Particle Debugger-based device restore over the web
+description: Device restore over USB from a browser
+includeDefinitions: [api-helper, api-helper-usb, webdfu, zip]
 ---

-# Device Restore (Experimental)
+# Device Restore over USB

-This experimental tool works with the Particle Debugger to allow a device to be completely restored to a known Device OS version in a single click and less than a minute, from a web browser!
+This experimental tool works like [`particle update`](/reference/developer-tools/cli/#particle-update) in the Particle CLI, except it works from your browser (no software install required) and it can upgrade or downgrade to different versions of Device OS.
+It works with both Gen 2 and Gen 3 devices.

+There is also a version that implements [Device Restore over JTAG](/device-restore-jtag/) that works with the Particle debugger.
+It can restore devices that do not have a working bootloader (Dim D7 on Gen 2 devices) or have been completely erased.

 Important caveats:

 - This tool is experimental, and may not work properly.
-It could leave your device in a bad state.
-- You must [upgrade the firmware on your Particle Debugger](/datasheets/accessories/debugger/#upgrading-the-debugger) as the version from the factory does not have this functionality.
+- It updates Device OS, the bootloader, soft device (on Gen 3), and Tinker (or Tracker Edge for Tracker devices) using DFU mode (blinking yellow).
-- There is limited browser support on desktop: Chrome, Edge, and Opera.
+- There is limited browser support on desktop: Chrome and Opera.
 It does not work with Firefox or Safari.
+Chrome is recommended.
-- It should work on Mac, Windows, Linux, and Chromebook on supported browsers.
+- It should work on Chromebook, Mac, and Linux, on supported browsers.
-- It should work on some Android phones that support USB OTG when using Chrome or Opera browsers.
+- It should work on some Android phones that support USB OTG when using Chrome, Opera, or Samsung Internet browsers.
+- On Windows, it requires a Windows DFU device driver.
+If the driver has been installed, this tool should work on Chrome, Opera, and Edge.
 - It does not work on iOS (iPhone or iPad) as the hardware does not support USB OTG.
-- Web-based flashing only works reliably on Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM).
-- You must put the device in DFU mode (blinking yellow) before flashing.
-It's not using DFU mode, but SWD mode is disabled in normal operating mode or safe mode, but is enabled in DFU mode.
-If the device is non-responsive with no LED, you may still be able to flash it.
-- It takes about 3 minutes from a browser vs. 1 minute for drag-and-drop.
-- To just download the restore images and use other flashing methods, see the [JTAG Reference](/reference/developer-tools/jtag/).

-Still ready to go?

 ## Setup

-- Connect your Particle device to the debugger:
+- Connect your Particle device by USB to your computer.
-  - Gen 3: Use the included 10-pin ribbon cable.
-  - Gen 2: [Follow the instructions here](/datasheets/accessories/debugger/#debugging-gen-2-platforms) to connect D6, D7, and GND to the debugger.
-- Connect the debugger to your computer or Chromebook
-- Or, for some Android phones, use a USB OTG adapter between the debugger and your phone.
+- Or, for some Android phones, use an USB OTG adapter between the Particle device and your phone.
-- Power your Particle device by USB or battery.
-It cannot be powered from the debugger.
-- Put your Particle device in DFU mode (blinking yellow) by holding down MODE and tapping RESET.
-Continue to hold down MODE while the status LED blinks magenta (red and blue at the same time) until it blinks yellow, then release MODE.

 ## Restore!

-{{device-restore mode="flash"}}
+{{> usb-restore-device}}

 ## Special Notes for Downgrading